EndPointCorp/com.endpoint.lg.panoviewer.master/README.md

 * **space.activity.panoviewer.slave** Set this to exactly "false" for a master pano viewer, of which there should probably only be one in a space.
 The other activities should be set to anything else, and they'll be slaves.
 * **space.activity.panoviewer.yaw** The yaw offset angle, in degrees, this particular slave should use
 * **lg.window.viewport.target** The viewport name this activity should use
+* **space.activity.webapp.web.server.port** The port the activity's internal web server should use.
+This should be unique for each instance of this activity.
+Yes, that's kinda a pain.

 ## Input routes